 Many of us experience periods of low mood, anxiety, or irritability.
 How can we deal with these emotions and bring more peace and joy into our lives?

 Here are six tools we can use to enhance our moods: Gratitude, acceptance, self-compassion, expressing ourselves, addressing festering issues and making lifestyle enhancements.
 Many times, even just using one tool will help us feel better and increase our enjoyment of life.
 Read through the tools and pick one on which to focus.
 If you are experiencing severe emotional distress, seek help from a recommended professional.

 According to research, being grateful increases our happiness.
 Begin your day expressing appreciation to God for at least one blessing in your life, preferably out loud and in your native language; elaborate on how you have benefited from this blessing.

 Try this powerful practice to supercharge your mood: First, focus on life’s deepest joy: That God – the Creator of the entire universe – wants to have a personal relationship with you (no matter what you’ve done in the past).
 Then, pick an upbeat Jewish song and dance and/or sing to God, expressing your desire to come closer to Him and your appreciation for all that your Father in Heaven does for you.

 This is one of the quickest ways to improve your mood.
-Try it at least once, even if you don’t feel like it and even if you think it’s silly.
+Try it at least once, even if you do not feel like it and even if you think it is silly.
 If you find this practice beneficial, do it each morning.

 (The music of Shlomo Carlebach is one great choice to dance and/or sing to.
 Even just listening to his music can uplift your mood.
 You can listen to full-length tracks at http://www.sojournrecords.com/artist/shlomo_carlebach.
 Some fast paced songs available on this webpage are: Oseh Shalom, Tov L'hodot, Harachaman Hu Y'zakeinu, Yamin Usmol, Hashem Melech, Tshuatam, Siman Tov and Am M'kadshai.)